Supply Chain · Calgary

 Exactly what you get

 You get a supply chain plan that respects Calgary's geography and weather.
 The deliverable models variable, distance-aware lead times, feeds weather and seasonal risk into the plan so an exposed shipment is flagged before a pass closes, and evaluates the rail-versus-truck tradeoff for each lane.
 Scenario planning surfaces expedite-or-wait and reroute decisions with cost attached, and integration with your ERP, inventory management software, and warehouse management system keeps the plan aligned with real stock and field activity.
-For executives it rolls into a business intelligence dashboard tracking on-time delivery and freight cost.
+For executives it rolls into a business intelligence (BI) dashboard tracking on-time delivery and freight cost.

 How to choose a developer in Calgary